 1957 A.D: Russian Sputnik 1 satellite becomes the first man-made object to orbit the Earth marking the beginning of the space age.

-1969 A.D: Neil Armstrong and Buzz Aldrin walk on the Moon as part of the Apollo 11 mission.
+1969 A.D: Neil Armstrong and Buzz Aldrin walk on the surface of the Moon as part of the Apollo 11 mission.

 1990 A.D: The Hubble Space Telescope (HST) is put into orbit from space shuttle Discovery.
 The 2.4m aperture reflecting telescope continues to circle the Earth taking extremely sharp images of outer space.

 1992 A.D: Radio astronomer Wolszczan and Frail announce the discovery of the first definitive detection of exoplanets.
-Over the intervening years hundreds of planets outside of our solar system have now been confirmed.
+Over the intervening years, more than 5,000 planets outside of our solar system have now been confirmed as of 2022.